 Moreover, shareholders of listed companies holding 10% or more on an individual basis must disclose their shareholding status.
 Holders of 5% or more shares must report on the change to shareholding where there is a change of 1% or greater to the shareholder’s shareholding ratio.
 Holders of 10% or more shares must report on the change to the number of shares held where the change is in relation to 1,000 shares or more.

-Unlike certain other jurisdictions, there are no mandatory offer thresholds applicable for transactions acquiring a certain equity ratio or control in Korea.
-The FISCMA, however, stipulates a mandatory offer to be triggered where a buyer and its affiliate(s) hold 5% or more of the shares issued by the target by purchasing shares from ten or more persons within a six-month period.
-In such case, even if the transactions were not made at a stock exchange, they are deemed over-the-counter unless they were made via blind auction.
+The FISCMA stipulates a mandatory offer to be triggered where a buyer and its affiliate(s) hold 5% or more of the shares issued by the target by purchasing shares from ten or more persons within a six-month period.
+In this case, even if the transactions were not made at a stock exchange, they are deemed over-the-counter unless they were made via blind auction.

-In Korea, listed company transactions are rarely conducted via a tender offer.
+Until 2022, listed company transactions were rarely conducted via a tender offer.
 Most Korean listed companies have a controlling shareholder and M&A transactions on such listed companies are conducted by purchasing shares over the counter from the controlling shareholder.
-There have been rare exceptions of the buyer making a tender offer on the remaining shares following the above-mentioned transaction and going private.
+Until recently, there have been rare exceptions of the buyer making a tender offer on the remaining shares following the above-mentioned transaction and going private.
 Over-the-counter transactions with a controlling shareholder include the same conditions as a general private M&A and, as such, financing is rarely included as a condition and the offer conditions cannot include those beyond the limited conditions allowed under the law (eg, certain portion of the shares to be tendered).

 On a related note, under Korean law, a controlling shareholder holding 95% or more shares may cash out the 5% shareholders by undergoing a certain procedure, which is not highly utilised in practice, but this process can be used in obtaining 5% or less shares following the voluntary delisting.